Maui Excursions: Day Trips From Maui Hawaii

 Best Day Trips From Maui

-While there are no end of things to do in Maui, the nearby islands also offer plenty of unique experiences that shouldn’t be overlooked.
+While there is no end of things to do in Maui, the nearby islands also offer plenty of unique experiences that shouldn’t be overlooked.
 Take advantage of your time among the islands and consider taking day trips from Maui Hawaii during your vacation.
 “Island-hopping”, as it is called, is popular among locals and tourists alike.

 Nearby Molokai, also known as the “Friendly Island”, boasts a small population of just 7,000, and a day trip there offers a unique insight into traditional Hawaiian life.
 Pearl Harbor on Oahu is another popular day trip from Maui.